-Senior Options Community: Senior Options Community was incorporated in September 2021 as a nonprofit Virginia nonstock corporation, the sole member of which is Westminster-Canterbury.
+Senior Options Community: Senior Options Community dba Opus Select was incorporated in September 2021 as a nonprofit Virginia nonstock corporation, the sole member of which is Westminster-Canterbury.
 Senior Options Community, governed by a board of directors appointed by the board of trustees of Westminster-Canterbury, is a self-supporting, tax-exempt organization.
-Senior Options Community was organized for charitable and religious purposes, including providing housing and health care to aged person.
-Senior Options Community had no activity in 2021.
+Senior Options Community was organized for charitable and religious purposes, including providing housing and health care to aged persons.